Home » Ear, Nose and Throat Surgery

 Bleeding

 There can be bleeding associated with having tonsils removed.
 Bleeding at the time of surgery is dealt with (your child may be kept for one night afterwards to ensure that there are no problems).
 However, bleeding can occur as part of the healing process, any time from a few days after the operation until 10 days after the surgery.
-If bleeding occurs, it usually comes from the child’s mouth and, if you notice this, you should contact the hospital for advice (020 7580 4400).
+If bleeding occurs, it usually comes from the child’s mouth and, if you notice this, you should contact the hospital for advice (020 7580 4400) and ask to speak to the Paediatric Site Practitioner (PSP).
 Out of every 100 children who have this operation, five will get some sort of bleeding at home afterwards.

 Very rarely there can be significant bleeding after the surgery.
 If this occurs you will need to take your child to the local accident and emergency department, calling an ambulance if necessary.
 Sometimes they may have to have another operation to control this bleeding.
 This happens in around 1 of every 100 surgeries.